This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'Just understanding today will take a while to assimilate,' Anne said, 'So it is more like Uni than High School, dish out some facts and it is up to the student to research, assimilate then come up with a new slant to advance knowledge.'

-'Exactly, too much spoon feeding restricts the result,' Steve said, 'I can give you a story written by one of me to frame the background and allow you to resolve your part.
-It is called Apprentice in Parallel and is close to the process I went through to end up here.
+'Exactly, too much spoon feeding affects the result,' Steve said, 'I can give you a story written by one of me to frame the background and allow you to resolve your part.
+It is called Apprentice Lost in Parallel and is close to the process I went through to end up here.
 I was lost, turned up at a place similar to the factory we just visited, was schooled in the game then returned to my normal life and eventually started this shop.'

 'Clear as mud,' Anne said sceptically.